SanapPrasadVitthal2021/email-a-random-xkcd-challenge-SanapPrasad2021/README.md

 ----- Table -----
 In this application I use one table for getting information from the visitors and store it into.
+And I also use another table image_det which is store the image id, image number,image name,image path.

 Table Name:-visitor_det
 Fields- 1)fname:For first name.